Faculty & Staff Directory

-Ray Oldakowski is the principle investigator for PPI polling, a past Chair of the Division of Social Sciences, and has taught courses on polling and public opinion research since arriving at JU in 1990.
+Ray Oldakowski is the principle investigator for PPI polling, a past Chair of the School of Social Sciences & Education, and has taught courses on polling and public opinion research since arriving at JU in 1990.
 Before coming to JU, Dr. Oldakowski served as a project coordinator and data analyst for the University of Illinois Survey Research Laboratory.
 He received his Ph.D. from the University of Illinois, his master's degree from the University of Florida, and his bachelor's degree from Stetson University.

 Dr. Oldakowski is a recipient of the National Council for Geographic Education Distinguished Teaching Award (2006), Jacksonville University Institutional Excellence Award (2006), is a National Geographic Society Education Foundation Grantee (2004), and a Past President of the Florida Society of Geographers (1998).